TechWiser

 3. Real Drum

 Unlike Simple Drum Rock, Real Drum is present both on Android and iOS.
-However similar to the previous app, you get a drum-based UI and the option to record the sound.
-The feature that takes makes this better than the previous one is drum kit options.
-This basically means that changing the standard drum kit will not only make it look but sound different.
+Similar to the previous drum app, you get a drum-based UI and the option to record sound.
+The feature that makes this better than the previous one is multiple drum kit options.
+This basically means that changing the standard drum kit will not only make it look different but sound different too.
 For example, a standard drum kit can be swapped with jazz or death metal sound.
-Besides the standard drumkit, a new kit is updated every week, so you never run out of fresh sounds. and even looks (Ahm).
-On top of that, you also get peppy drum skins and sounds ranging from pop to death metal.
+Besides the standard drumkit, a new kit is updated every week, so you never run out of fresh sounds.

-This app has a great UI with some features missing like the volume for individual drum parts.
+Real Drum has a great UI with some features missing like volume for individual drum parts.
 You’ll also be annoyed with ads whenever you change the drum kit.
-So, I highly recommend paying $2.5/month to remove those and have an extra metronome feature.
+So, I highly recommend paying $2.5/month to remove them and have an extra metronome feature.

 • Available on both iOS and Android